 “I don’t have anything to fucking say.”

 “Okay, that’s fine.
-I’ll just share my thoughts, and if you have something to say, great.”
+I’ll just share my thoughts, and if you have something to add, great.”

 Carmen groans, then stands up forcefully.
-She kicks an empty beer bottle from our table, and it sails through the air and crashes against a living person’s back.
+She kicks through our table an empty beer bottle, and it sails through the air and crashes against a living person’s back.

 “Hey!” a middle-aged guy who looks like a tourist exclaims.
 “That hurt!
 Who the hell threw that bottle!”

-Carmen glares at me and walks away from our table.
+Carmen glares at me and walks away.
 I feel hollow.
 I lower my head, but I don’t have to follow this ghost woman’s movements to know that likely I won’t see her around for a while, and when I do, she will consider me an enemy.

 I takes me around half an hour to gather the strength to stand up and leave the bar.
-I want to return to Alazne’s place, to her likely warm bed, where I can close my ghostly eyes and daydream of living together with the woman I’m in love with, of marrying her, of spending the rest of my limited life watching her grow old.
+I want to return to Alazne’s cramped apartment, to her likely warm bed, where I can close my ghostly eyes and daydream of living together with the woman I love, of marrying her, of spending the rest of my limited life watching her grow old.
 But as I shamble along the street, I can’t bear it any longer and I fall to my knees.
 I ball my hands into fists and I let out a guttural wail.
 I wish to do nothing else for as long as this consciousness of mine remains than to scream my heart out, knowing that nobody would listen to me nor comfort me.
-Like an abandoned baby, left to die in a sewer.
+Like an abandoned baby left to die in a sewer.

 “Nobody will love you, you know that?”

 A man’s raspy voice says this to me.
 I shake my head and rub my eyes.